 - Require enrollment at an eligible post-secondary institution.

 - Filing a FAFSA is strongly suggested as most students will qualify for a Federal Direct Loan which generally offers better loan terms.
-Please review the Comparison of Federal and Private Loans Chart for additional information.
+If you apply for a private loan before we receive the results of a FAFSA for you, you will be sent an email encouraging you to submit a FAFSA.
+If you have no intention of filing a FAFSA, please let us know.

 - Consider only after all other financing options have been exhausted.